Paw Thame (1948–2014)

 Institutional Placement

-a Peacock Gallery label on the reverse (Li-Hsu, 1977, Oil on Canvas)
+a Peacock Gallery label on the verso (Li-Hsu, 1977, Oil on Canvas)

 Institutional Placement